 Risk Identification for Small Businesses

-The first step in developing a risk management strategy for a small business should involve an effort during the startup stage to identify risk-mitigating milestones.
-This provides an opportunity to take the necessary preemptive actions that can resolve potential problems before they arise.
-While it would not be possible to address all risks immediately, you should establish a plan, as soon as possible, for addressing the most likely risks.
+A good possible first step in developing a risk minimization and management strategy for your small business involves an effort during the startup stage to identify risk-mitigating milestones.
+This provides you with an opportunity to take the necessary preemptive actions that can resolve potential problems before they arise.
+While it isn’t possible to address all risks immediately, you can establish a plan for addressing the most likely risks.